Supplementary data: Ontario

 Topic: Increasing genetic testing

-Title of image: Number of individuals aged 30 to 69 years in ON diagnosed with breast cancer, per 1,000 individuals who underwent genetic testing in 2018 prior to cancer diagnosis, by age group
+Title of image: Number of individuals aged 30 to 69 years in ON diagnosed with breast cancer, per 1,000 individuals who underwent genetic testing prior to cancer diagnosis, by age group

 Caveats/limitations